The cost of medicines and cuts in pay that may happen during treatment are big reasons why many people can't stick with their treatment plan.

 If you're having trouble paying for treatment, here are some organizations to contact:

-For more information, please visit the Breastcancer.org Paying for Your Care section.
+For more information, please visit the Breastcancer.org Covering the Costs of Your Breast Cancer Care section.

 — Last updated on January 21, 2022, 9:52 PM